Updated July 4, 2023

-- Standard Ethernet: iSCSI uses Standard Ethernet and because of this, it does not require expensive components to be built for this protocol.
+- Standard Ethernet: iSCSI uses Standard Ethernet, and because of this, it does not require expensive components to be built for this protocol.

 Features of NFS

 - Remote Procedural Call (RPC): RPC is available for both the servers – NFS and Client for NFS.
-This service replaces Transport Device Interface for better support and best scalability.
+This service replaces the Transport Device Interface for better support and best scalability.